W.Va. residents warned not to open suspicious text alerts as package scam circulates

 FedEx says it will not send unsolicited text messages or emails requesting money, personal information or package details.

-Anyone who has received such a message is urged to delete the suspicious text without opening it and report it to abuse@fedex.com.
+Anyone who has received such a message is encouraged to delete the suspicious text without opening it and report it to abuse@fedex.com.

-In general, the Attorney General urges consumers to never click on an unsolicited or suspicious link and never share personally identifiable, financial or otherwise sensitive information without verifying the legitimacy of the recipient.
+In general, the attorney general encourages consumers to never click on an unsolicited or suspicious link and never share personally identifiable, financial or otherwise sensitive information without verifying the legitimacy of the recipient.